Damon Scott: After the semi-final

 After the semi-final in her Daily Mirror column Amanda Holden went on to say "In the auditions Monkey Boy was my top choice one of my personal favourites.
 I championed him from the start.
 He's got the talent and he'll give everyone a run for their money.
 He wasn't just another vent act, he injected new life into this art form.
 I've got no hint of what he'll do in the final but he'll pull out all the stops."

 Final

 The final was broadcast live on 17 June 2007.
 Scott returned with Bubbles to the delight of the judges, however he lost to opera singer Paul Potts.

 After the show

-Scott was invited to the Grand Order of the Water Rats Annual ball 2007 as a guest in the Great Room of the Grosvenor House Hotel in London, and was delighted to not only be nominated for the 'Serge Ganjou Award' but to win it and collect the £4,000 prize.
+Scott was invited to the Grand Order of Water Rats Annual ball 2007 as a guest in the Great Room of the Grosvenor House Hotel in London, and was delighted to not only be nominated for the 'Serge Ganjou Award' but to win it and collect the £4,000 prize.

 After the show, Damon performed at Amanda Holden's wedding to Chris Hughes held at Babington House, Somerset, on 10 December 2008.